.45 ACP Ammo

 How To Know If a Gun Is Built for +P?

-Check your gun’s manual, it should mention if it’s rated for +P ammo.
-If you don’t have your manual, take your gun to a gun dealer or a gunsmith.
-They will know.
+Check your gun’s manual to see if it is rated for +P ammo.
+If you don’t have the manual, consult a gun dealer or gunsmith—they can provide you with the necessary information.

 Our Picks for Best .45 ACP Ammo